Creating a New Splice Machine Cluster

 - Configure Cluster Parameters for data sizing, cluster power, and backup frequency.

-- Configure Cluster Access for your users.
+- Configure Cluster Access and Options for your users.

 - Set Up Payment for your Splice Machine cluster.